-Charging Infrastructure Issues
+Electric Vehicle Charging Infrastructure Issues

-Battery powered electric veheicles (not hybrid) have to be charged with electricity, therefore if they are to be charged anywhere away from home, and acceptably quickly, they need a charging station for that.
+Battery powered electric vehicles (not hybrid) have to be charged with electricity, therefore if they are to be charged anywhere away from home, and acceptably quickly, they need a charging station for that.
 Charging stations are still uncommon in most places and the lack of them contributes to what is known as “range anxiety”.

-Plug in hybrid vehicles are likely to be the successors of ordinary hybrids that are refueled with a fuel only (such as gasoline or diesel) due to the fact that it is cheaper to charge them with electricity from the local power company (in most cases) than it is to rely on the built in gasoline or diesel powered generator.
+Plug in hybrid vehicles are likely to be the successors of ordinary hybrids that are refueled with a fuel only (such as gasoline or diesel) due to the fact that it is cheaper to charge them with electricity from the local power company (in most cases) than it is to rely on the built-in gasoline or diesel-powered generator.

-The gasoline and diesel powered generator plays the important role of ensuring that hybrid vehicle drivers can get to their destination if it happens to be unusually far, so they can drive far if they need to, but at a higher cost than if they stuck to their usual commute which is a shorter distance than the range of the vehicle, or at least not much longer due to the high cost of gasoline.
+The gasoline and diesel-powered generator plays the important role of ensuring that hybrid vehicle drivers can get to their destination if it happens to be unusually far, so they can drive far if they need to, but at a higher cost than if they stuck to their usual commute which is a shorter distance than the range of the vehicle, or at least not much longer due to the high cost of gasoline.

 Using charging stations, electric vehicles still take hours to charge in most cases and people will not want to sit at a charging station in public for hours, so they are better off charging at home overnight and keep each trip below the driving range limit of the vehicle.
 Charge times have been improving.
 Prototype technology charges in as little as 20 seconds, but battery technology on the market today can charge in 45 minutes or even 15 minutes, and they are continuing to improve.

-The 20 second charge time was achieved by lowering the internal resistance of lithium ion batteries so that lithium ions can travel from the anode to the cathode and back faster.
+The 20 second charge time was achieved by lowering the internal resistance of lithium-ion batteries so that lithium ions can travel from the anode to the cathode and back faster.

 Charging stations could be constructed everywhere to make it easier for early adopters of electric vehicles to charge wherever they wanted to, but they cost thousands of dollars, and therefore everyone is hesitant to spend money on them.
 They want a quick return on investment.
 In other words, people need to pay to use those charging stations so that the money spent on them can be recuperated.